 EPA Green Homes

-The Environmental Protection Agency has created a new Web site to assist homeowners, buyers, and renters in finding and maintaining a green home.
-The Green Homes site, epa.gov/greenhomes, goes room by room to pinpoint places where residents can reduce energy waste through efficient energy and water usage, renewable energy, green home building materials and household products, and recycling from home construction and household activities.
-For those in the market to buy or build a home, the site also gives advice on how to select the most environmentally friendly location.
+The Environmental Protection Agency has created a website to assist homeowners, buyers, and renters in finding and maintaining a green home.
+The Green Homes website, epa.gov/greenhomes, goes room by room to pinpoint places where residents can reduce energy waste through efficient energy and water usage, renewable energy, green home building materials and household products, and recycling from home construction and household activities.
+For those in the market to buy or build a home, the website also gives advice on how to select the most environmentally friendly location.

-The Web site front page gives a diagram of a typical home layout, which visitors can click on any room to find out about different energy savings options.
+The website gives a diagram of a typical home layout, which visitors can click on any room to find out about different energy savings options.
 Choosing the bedroom, for example, brings a page that recommends an array of Energy Star electronics, gives information on different green furnishings, and illustrates what to look for in choosing the flooring.
 This room-by-room overview is then followed by broader information on lighting, cleaning, and even shopping for the home to reduce energy usage.

 Other parts of the home analyzed for energy and water efficiency opportunities include the kitchen, bathroom, living room, office, laundry room, basement, garage, attic, roof and yard.